qdrddr/kwuxlab/ansible/README.md

 ##### Initialize

-1. Open a browser, and visit the [Consul UI](http://tsnode1:8200) at `http://tsnode1:8200`
+1. Open a browser, and visit the [Vault UI](http://tsnode1:8200) at `http://tsnode1:8200`

    You should be greeted with a similar screen to this: